S.O.A.B.: The Choir

-Song of a Bird (S.O.A.B.) is an ongoing research project, which has to date, comprised of live performances, an audio-visual installation and an online archive of cultural practice.
-It is the fruit of a collaboration between the artist and his father, and a micro-community of Maltese bird-trappers.
+Song of a Bird (S.O.A.B.) is an ongoing research project, which has to date, comprised live performances, an audio-visual installation and a continuing contribution to an online repository of cultural practice.
+It is the fruit of a collaboration between the artist and his father and a micro-community of Maltese bird trappers.

 Namra is believed to be inherited.